tkircsi/vault/Readme.md

-# gRpc/REST Vault v0.0.1
+# gRPC/REST Vault v0.0.2

 Vault is a simple microservice, which is exchanging sensitive data with a token.
 It is a good use-case, when we do not want to share sensitive data with the client, but data is needed for other back-end services.
+Data is stored with AEAD(authenticated encryption with associated data) with AES-GCM.
-The storage can be in-memory or redis now.
-The service is available via REST API/JSON or gRpc protocol.
+The storage can be in-memory or redis.
+With Redis backend we can specify an expiration time for the token and data.
+The service is available via REST API/JSON or gRPC protocol.

 ## Environment variable